-The materials are Bluesign certified, which guarantees the consumer not to use toxic materials.
+The materials are Bluesign certified, which guarantees the consumer that no toxic materials are used.
 The safety and health of the consumer and worker are put first.
 However, the source of the recycled nylon is unknown.
 Therefore, we can’t guarantee that it’s more sustainable.

 The handbags, shopperts and backpacks contain no animal materials.
 Not all vegan products are not harmful for animals.
 Bags made of recycled nylon can still spread microplastics when being washed.
 These microplastics come into the ocean and rivers and harm the environment and animals.
 Try to wash your bag as little as possible or use Guppyfriend that catches microplastics.

 The first two years Susan sewed almost 400 bags in her studio in Rotterdam.
 After this, the production increased.
 Recently bags are made in China and Vietnam.
 Susan has good contact with the supplier and she keeps an eye on the work environment and safety of workers.
 The Dutch label works together with a family owned business in Vietnam that employs local workers.